Motor Truck Cargo Protection

 Reefer insures the freight you’re hauling for damage or loss due to Spoilage or Change in Temperature.

-However, this coverage does not apply in cases of poor maintenance, so regular servicing of your refrigeration units is essential.
+However, on many policies, this coverage does not apply in cases of poor maintenance, so regular servicing of your refrigeration units is essential.

 The damage or loss must be from a sudden accidental breakdown of the refrigeration or heating unit in your truck.